 |2||Riese and Müller Packster||$8,799+||Bakfiets||Yes|

 |9||Bike Friday Haul-a-Day||$1,850+||Longtail||Yes|

 Xtracycle Swoop or Classic

-The Classic version has a higher, more traditional top tube, while the Swoop has (you guessed it) a downward swooping top-tube that allows you to easily step thru and get on or off the bike.
+The Stoker version has a higher, more traditional top tube, while the Swoop has (you guessed it) a downward swooping top-tube that allows you to easily step thru and get on or off the bike.